 The year of the Dragon resulted in the loss of many Miracle Rogue tools.
 However, as one of Rogue's oldest archetypes, Miracle Rogue continues to live on.

 1. Miracle Rogue Card List

 This Miracle Rogue deck costs 10,260 and it is made up of the following cards.

 |Rogue Cards||Neutral Cards|

 3. Aim of Miracle Rogue

 Miracle Rogue is capable of playing some of the most cost-effective minions in all of Hearthstone turn after turn.
-If Miracle Rogue is ever able to stick one of these minions on the board, the deck can easily cobble together massive amounts of burst damage in a single turn with Cold Blood, Eviscerate, and Leeroy Jenkins.
+If Miracle Rogue is ever able to stick one of these minions on the board, the deck can easily cobble together massive amounts of burst damage in a single turn with Eviscerates and Leeroy Jenkins.
 Due to the burst-oriented nature of Miracle Rogue's damage, the deck tends to be excellent against control decks.